the-teachingRSE-project/competencies/competencies.md

     One or more members of the team are strongly aware of the
       \gls{RC}.&
     Should provide extensive infrastructure to manage
-      the research life cycle, supporting researchers/RSEs.
+      the \gls{RC}, supporting researchers/RSEs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{SRU}&
-    Has limited awareness of existing solutions and limited support in this regard.& Is familiar with software sharing and can discover tools and platforms.& As per individual (local), but being part of a team can help to address this.& As per individual (RSE Team).&
+    Has limited awareness of existing solutions and limited support regarding \gls{SRU}.& Is familiar with software sharing and can discover tools and platforms.& As locally-based individual, but being part of a team can help to address this.& As team-based individual&
     Should run local environments to host software, catalogue software, and/or provide institution-level access to platforms that support this.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{SP}&
-    Has limited knowledge and motivation regarding software publication.& Applies practices, workflows, and policies established in the RSE team.& As per individual (local) developer.&
+    Has limited knowledge and motivation regarding \gls{SP}.& Applies practices, workflows, and policies established in the RSE team.& As locally-based individual&
-    As per individual (RSE Team).&
+    As team-based individual&
     Should raise awareness about software as a publishable scientific output, provide recommendations and checklists to support software publications, and have legal experts in place to offer advice on complex cases.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%